We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - feel drowsy or tired

 - have blurred vision

 - notice that wounds take a long time to heal

-High blood sugar and low insulin can lead to a rise in ketones, and possibly diabetic ketoacidosis (DKA), a serious complication that needs urgent medical attention.
+High blood sugar and low insulin can lead to a rise in ketones and possibly diabetic ketoacidosis (DKA), a serious complication that needs urgent medical attention.

-If this occurs, the individual may experience:
+If this occurs, an individual may experience:

 - shortness of breath

 - a fruity taste or smell on the breath